 We’re so excited that you are going to grow food and share it with your community!
-Please complete the form below and hit the ‘Submit Order’ button.
+This year we are focusing our efforts on helping people who would not otherwise be able to grow their own food and helping people to grow food for their first time.
+If you qualify to receive a free seed pack, please complete the form below and hit the ‘Submit Order’ button.
+In order to qualify you must match the following criteria:

 Join the Free Seed Project Facebook group to stay up to date and meet other gardeners.
 We’ve created this Facebook group as a resource to everyone who is taking part in the Free Seed Project.
 Here you can: